The-OAG-Development-Project/Application-Gateway/www/docs/docs/Configuration-SecurityProfiles.md

 # Security Profiles

 Security profiles allow you to define different security behavior for different routes.
-OWAG already comes with a predefined set of security profiles that cover most use-cases.
+OAG already comes with a predefined set of security profiles that cover most use-cases.
 However, you can always add your own profile in the config file or overwrite a default security profile.

 Example: